PierreBeucher/cloudypad/README.md

 - Cloudy Pad lets you play on Linux.
 Using Steam may require [Proton](https://www.protondb.com/).
 You can check your game compatibility on [Proton website](https://www.protondb.com/) or see [how to play games on Steam](#how-to-play-game-on-steam--why-does-my-steam-game-doesnt-launch-).

 Prerequisites:
-- A Clouder account, one of:
+- A Cloud provider account, one of:
   - [Paperspace](https://www.paperspace.com/)
   - [AWS](https://aws.amazon.com/)
 - [Moonlight](https://moonlight-stream.org/) streaming client